Code-Institute-Submissions/Wexford_Dictionary_Project/README.md

 ## Technologies

-The project is built using Python, HTML, CSS and Javascript as its main components.
+The project is built using Python, HTML, CSS and Jquery as its main components.

 The following are the other Technologies used throughout the build process:
 * [JQuery](https://jquery.com)